echarrod/GlobalTerrorismAttacks/README.md

 - Interactice controls for entering prediction data - dropdown list and explanations for WeaponType, TargetType etc, Text box for Year etc.
 - Split out common functions into separate file
 - Tests!
 Automated
+- Twitter bot - tweet the bot attack details and it returns the probable group responsible